openactive/openactive.rb/README.md

 * `bin/oa_sample.rb` -- dump a random "modified" entry from a feed
 * `bin/oa_harvest.rb` -- harvest all data from a feed, storing results in a directory

+For a slightly longer example, take a look at this tutorial on [Indexing Opportunity Data Using Elastic Search](https://github.com/openactive/openactive-es-example)

 ## Handling of items in a feed

 The library doesn't currently provide support for manipulating individual items in an [RPDE](https://www.openactive.io/realtime-paged-data-exchange/) feed.
 It just returns the individual items as Ruby hashes that can then be manipulated by the calling code.